-Because, PHI-enabled health care professionals migrate to computerized processes, such as computerized physician order entry (CPOE) systems, electronic health records (EHR), an online pharmacy, radiology, healthcare apps, and laboratory systems.
+Because, PHI-enabled healthcare professionals migrate to computerized processes, such as computerized physician order entry (CPOE) systems, electronic health records (EHR), online pharmacies, radiology, healthcare apps, and laboratory systems.

-POLICIES, HIPAA COMPLIANCE, AND PHYSICAL & TECHNICAL SAFEGUARDS… HITECH Act
+POLICIES, HIPAA COMPLIANCE, AND PHYSICAL AND TECHNICAL SAFEGUARDS… HITECH Act

-For that very purpose, the HHS requires every healthcare provider and associate to adhere to the HIPAA compliance and provide physical and technical safeguard.
+For that very purpose, the HHS requires every healthcare provider and associate to adhere to HIPAA compliance and provide physical and technical safeguards.

 Physical safeguards under HIPAA compliance include-

 - Restrictions on the transfer, retention, storage, and re-use of electronic media, and e-PHI.